Frequently Asked Questions

 - When is the deadline for applying?

 - Deadlines vary by program.
-Note that undergraduate admission to the University of Washington is a separate process from admission to ISE as an undergraduate.
+Note that undergraduate admission to the University of Washington is a separate process from admission to the ISE department as an undergraduate.

 - When will I know if I’m accepted?

-- International and priority MSIE and Ph.D. applicants who applied by January 2nd will be notified of acceptance in mid-March.
+- MSIE and Ph.D. applicants will be notified of acceptance in mid-March.

 - What are the requirements for applying?